saulpatinojr/Personal-WAFLens/README.md

 - Once created, you'll need the **Project ID**.

 ### 2. Link Your Local Project
 - Update the `.firebaserc` file with your Firebase Project ID.
-Replace `your-project-id` with the actual ID from the Firebase console.
+Replace `waflens-7c15e` with the actual ID from the Firebase console.
     ```json
     {
       "projects": {
-        "default": "your-project-id"
+        "default": "waflens-7c15e"
       }
     }
     ```